danielbrendel/steamwidgets-web/README.md

 ## Description
 This is the web backend as well as the documentation and resource provider for SteamWidgets.
-SteamWidgets offers the possibility to comfortably render Steam related widgets into your web document with as less effort as possible.
+SteamWidgets offers the possibility to comfortably render Steam related widgets into your web document with as little effort as possible.

 ## Current featured widgets
 - Steam App Widget: Renders widgets of a Steam app/game